Giovanni Buttarelli: Moscow Mechanism (2010–2017)

 the OSCE, (Organization for security and Co-operation in Europe) resource list of the Moscow Mechanism, including eminent persons experienced in the field of the human dimension, from whom an impartial performance of their functions may be expected, at disposal of the OSCE-ODIHR Office to contribute to the solution of specific problems concerning the respect of human rights and the human dimension.

 Death

 Buttarelli died on 20 August 2019, at the age of 62.
 His 'manifesto', Privacy 2030: A New Vision for Europe, was published posthumously in November 2019.
+On his death, Apple CEO, Tim Cook called Buttarelli "a visionary who advanced the cause of privacy in Europe and around the world."